-In the TV world, 4K and UHD (or Ultra HD) are more or less interchangeable terms.
-4K TVs have a greatly increased number of pixels in their screen, resulting in higher resolution, 3840 x 2160, a significant step up from Full HD TV at 1920 x 1080.
-8K is a resolution of 7680 x 4320 pixels, four times the resolution of 4K Ultra HD.
-4K and 8K TVs with all those extra pixels definitely show much greater detail but the next step in enhancing images for 4K or 8K resolution is to address the all-important issues of contrast ratio.
-And that’s where HDR technology steps in.
+In TV terms, 4K and UHD (or Ultra HD) are more or less interchangeable.
+4K TVs have an increased number of pixels, resulting in higher resolution (3840 x 2160, which is a significant step up from Full HD TVs at 1920 x 1080).
+8K has four times the resolution of 4K Ultra HD (7680 x 4320 pixels).
+Due to this, 4K and 8K TVs display incredible detail.

 HDR, short for High Dynamic Range, enhances the contrast between light and dark colors.
 It expands a TV's ability to display a wider range of brightness, resulting in deep blacks and vibrant whites.
 When HDR is combined with 4K or 8K resolutions, the TV's pixels and image quality surpass that of a Full HD TV.